The latest version now includes support for HTML/CSS templates which means total flexibility in how your invoices can look like.

 Once you are happy with your template in JsFiddle, add it to Manager.

-Namefield, then copy & paste from JsFiddle HTML code to HTML field and CSS code to CSS field.
-Then press
+Enter something into Name field, then copy & paste from JsFiddle HTML code to HTML field and CSS code to CSS field.
+Then press Create

-Edit one of your invoices and select your newly created template in
+Edit one of your invoices and select your newly created template in HTML Template field.

 The invoice looks similar to default theme but that is just because I’m not creative enough.
 With HTML/CSS you can really create anything.